material-components/material-components-web/docs/authoring-components.md

 The above adapter interface is more suited for a foundation method.
 The adapter's sole responsibility should be performing the style updates, not determining what they are.

-### Do not reference host objects within foundation code.
+### Do not reference host objects within foundation code

 To ensure your foundation is as compatible with as many frameworks as possible, avoid directly referencing host objects within them.
 This includes `window`, `document`, `console`, and others.